fledge-iot/fledge/docs/rest_api_guide/02_RESTadmin.rst

 GET statistics/history
 ~~~~~~~~~~~~~~~~~~~~~~

-``GET /foglamp/statistics/history`` - return a historical set of statistics.
-This interface is normally used to check if a set of sensors or devices are sending data to FogLAMP, by comparing the recent statistics and the number of readings received for an asset.
+``GET /fledge/statistics/history`` - return a historical set of statistics.
+This interface is normally used to check if a set of sensors or devices are sending data to Fledge, by comparing the recent statistics and the number of readings received for an asset.

 **Reguest Parameters**